LilaGuill/todo-list-frontend/README.md

 ## Client

-use axios to fecth data
+- use axios to fecth data
-UseState
+- useState
-Useffect
+- useffect

 ## Server

-Express
+- Express
-Express-formidable
+- Express-formidable
-mongoose
+- mongoose

 ## Deployment

-*Server deploy on Heroku
+- Server deploy on Heroku
-*Database MongoDb deploy on Mlab
+- Database MongoDb deploy on Mlab
-Client deploy with Netlify
+- Client deploy with Netlify

 ## Contact

-<a href="https://www.linkedin.com/in/lila-guillermic-66542476/">Contact Linkedin ici</a>
+<a href="https://www.linkedin.com/in/lila-guillermic-66542476/">Contact here</a>